neilk/sizingstories/README.md

 - New library or framework
 - Number of files to edit
 - Number of modules
 - Changes to how data is stored
-    - Database migration
-    - Change in values shared in a networked cache
+    - Especially when multiple programs access that data
 - Tests
 - Multiple disciplines (Frontend, Backend, Platform, Data, Analytics)
 - Requires coordinated deploys